elastic/cloud-on-k8s/dev-setup.md

 The `docker.elastic.co` registry and the `eck-dev` namespace are setup by default.

-It is up to you to manage the authentication (`docker login -u $username push.docker.elastic.co`) to be able to push images into it.
+It is up to you to manage the authentication (`docker login -u $username docker.elastic.co`) to be able to push images into it.

 A file `.registry.env` can be created to use another Docker registry.